hito16/rsyslog-wiiu/README.md

 nohup udp_acknowledge_svc > /tmp/udp_acknowledge_svc.log
 ```

-This will die along with the syslog deamon when the Docker container shuts down.
+The service will die along with the syslog deamon when the Docker container shuts down.